zin-wai-shine/Zin-Wai-Shine/README.md

 <p align="center">

-As a junior web developer, I have obtained the Laravel PHP framework, which has been a great asset in creating web applications.
+As a web developer, I have obtained the Laravel PHP framework, which has been a great asset in creating web applications.
 I am practiced with Laravel's main elements, such as routing, middleware, controllers, views, models, and migrations.